ut1s/ascii-art-to-duck-script/README.md

 9. Be happy!
 Your file is done!
 Now you'll just have to upload it to your device and run!

 ## For Flipper Zero
-The text file's EOL (End iof line) will be on **Windows system** with *CRL* on **Linux** it will be *LF*.
+The text file's EOL (End iof line) will be on **Windows system** with *CRLF* on **Linux** it will be *LF*.
 I can just guess why is this so but if you're using Windows not any of Linux distribution it will work perfectly.
 I think it's due to in Python the endings of the lines is with ``\n`` so Flipper Zero can easily handle it.
 Or there was a big update which I missed and can handle the CRLF EOL files 😅🙁

 By the way I have an own sadly-not-always-updating [GitHub repository](https://github.com/ut1s/flipperzero-firmware) so check it out!
 It has some little changes like my own animation or I added some applications and features to the [official firmware](https://github.com/flipperdevices/flipperzero-firmware) from some unofficial firmware (eg. Unleased, RogueMaster) but without any (big) graphical changes (except my little DJ animation but this is so cute...).